Samma2009/Cospaces-infinite-world/README.md

 # Cospaces-infinite-world

-this code nakes the world infinite
+this code makes the world infinite